-As long as design, gameplay and audio preferences may vary from one person to another, one thing stays universal – everybody wants to win.
+As long as design, gameplay and audio preferences may vary from one person to another, one thing stays universal – everybody wants to win, everybody wants to know a strategy to win baccarat more often.
 Therefore, to qualify as inappropriate, only the objective characteristic of House Edge (100% minus RTP) is considered.
 Virtually any slot below 96% payout rate should be avoided – worst-case scenarios are presented below.

 Progressive Jackpot Slots

 Progressive Jackpot slots are the most common place ever to bump into astonishing house edges.
 It is natural though that larger returns are offered less frequently.
 This is exactly how dispersion, or variance, works – low variance machines provide frequently occurring wins of lower value, while high variance slots reward you with big loads of money with less recurrence.
 You’re right – progressive jackpot slots are those with high dispersion, which is reflected on high house edges.